 Educating youth about who is hungry in our communities and why is one of the first steps in the fight against hunger and reducing poverty.
 Daily Bread’s Youth Program educates students to learn more about the root causes of poverty through an educational workshop that involves volunteering at Daily Bread and learning more about the issues.
-Last year almost 8500 students from close to 100 schools across the GTA participated in this program.
+On average almost 8500 students from close to 100 schools across the GTA participated in this program.
 Another 130 schools ran food and fundraising drives in support of Daily Bread.

 Our goal is to educate, engage and empower youth to explore the complex issues surrounding hunger and poverty, dispel myths and stereotypes, and present information that encourages critical thinking.

 “I have been coming with both of my classes to the Daily Bread Food Bank for many, many years and it’s truly my favourite field trip of the year.
 The experience you provide kids in volunteering is of tremendous value; they feel a great sense of pride at this age.
 I have had students tell me in the past that they have returned with their families on Family Day to volunteer and I have had some parents tell me that they have been users themselves of your services and were very pleased that their children were able to contribute in some way.”